Pre-Enrollment 2026-2027

-Princeton School offers programming for students entering Kindergarten through grades 1 to 6.
-In addition, Princeton has dedicated classrooms for children diagnosed with Autism Spectrum Disorder who have complex needs.
+Princeton School offers programming for students entering Kindergarten through Grade 6.
+This includes our Neighbourhood program, our Cogito program for Kindergarten and Grade 1, and dedicated classrooms for children diagnosed with Autism Spectrum Disorder who have complex needs.

 We are excited to announce that Princeton School will be offering Cogito programming for students in K-1, in addition to our regular program, in the 2025-2026 school year.
 Please contact the office at 780-476-2344 to learn more.